ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/scaling-out/replication/replication-conflicts.markdown

 ![Figure 2: Replication conflicts](images\replication_conflicts_docs_2.png)

-Now, let us setup replication between the first server (8080) and the second (8081), and then try to access the document again on 8081:
+Now, let us setup replication between the first server (8080) and the second server (8081), and then try to access the document again on 8081:

 ![Figure 3: Replication conflicts](images\replication_conflicts_docs_3.png)